ABOUT FILMING IN LONG BEACH

 After obtaining the necessary signatures prior to filming, a notification shall be sent out to the residential or merchant area(s) through our office and billed to the production company.

-The Special Events & Film Office works directly with Police, Fire, Public Works, and City contractors that may need to be notified of your shoot.
+The Special Events & Film Office works directly with Police, Fire, Public Works, and City contractors that may need to be notified or staffed for your shoot.
 City agencies will not provide any services until they have a confirmation from our office.
+Productions shall not contact other departments directly for staffing.

-After filing a permit request, students must provide our office with the proper Insurance, City Endorsement Form and a letter from their school stating that they are a currently enrolled student using the production for student purposes only.
-Students are required to pick-up their permit at our office prior to filming.
-Students MUST bring cash or check and their current student ID.
+After filing a permit request, students must provide our office with the proper Insurance, City Endorsement Form or an equivalent to our form, and a letter from their school stating that they are a currently enrolled student using the production for student purposes only and a copy of their current student ID matching the letter.
+Students are required to pay for their permit prior to filming with cash or wire transfer/ACH.

 Compliance with Laws